 We Try to Live in the Reality that the Kingdom of God is Among Us...

-- by a strong and steadfast commitment to one another in and through our Small Groups. (editing purposes: do we want to reword)
+- by a strong and steadfast commitment to one another in and through our small groups.

 - by reflecting the truth that in Christ all people are equal.
 Therefore, we welcome both women and men into the full spectrum of leadership in Christ’s body as equals, mirroring God’s original intent before sin distorted His vision for Creation.
 Galatians 3:28